nickpoorman/express-mongodb-form-middleware/README.md

 Validate a field.
 Uses [node-validator](https://github.com/chriso/node-validator) validators.

-## fm.save(field, fn)
+## fm.update(field, fn)

-Save fields to the database.

-`field` is the field to save from the form into the database.
-Optionally, `field` can be an array of field names.
+Updates the property on the object with the given `field`.

+`field` can be an array of field names.

-`fn` is a function that returns the object on which `field` is to be saved. `fn` provides `req, res` as parameters.
+`fn` is a function that returns the object on which `field` is to be updated. `fn` provides `req, res` as parameters.

+## fm.save(fn[, hookFn])

+Save (persists) an object to the database.
+This is where you would save the parent object [optionally, after updating an embedded object].

+`fn` is a function that returns the object to be saved. `fn` provides `req, res` as parameters.

+`hookFn` is an optional function to do anything that might need to be done before saving. ie. `push()`ing an embedded object into a parent object.

 ## fm.next(fn)